 How to Change a Will

-Make sure you follow the letter of the law in your state so your will won't later be declared invalid because you made changes to it.
-State laws can differ, so it's advisable to have a local estate-planning attorney review your finished product to make sure you've done everything right.
+Make sure you follow the letter of the law in your state so your legal will won't later be declared invalid because you made changes to it.
+State laws can differ, so it's advisable to have a local estate planning attorney review your finished product to make sure you've done everything right.

 Create a Will Codicil

-You can make small changes to your will by creating a codicil.
-This might be appropriate if one of your beneficiaries has gotten married and you want to update her name, or if you've decided that you'd rather name someone else as executor.
+A codicil might be appropriate if one of your beneficiaries has gotten married, and you want to update their name, or if you've decided that you'd rather name someone else as executor.

 Make a Personal Property Memorandum

-If you no longer own a certain item of property or you want to change who should receive it, you can simply detach the old memorandum and replace it with a new one.
+The personal property memorandum is appropriate if you're leaving specific bequests—gifts—to specific beneficiaries rather than dividing your overall estate among them—such as 25% to each of your four children.
+This method works well if you want the signed World Series baseball to go to one beneficiary and the Van Gogh oil painting to go to another.
+If you no longer own a certain item of property or you want to change who should receive it, you can detach the old memorandum and replace it with a new one.

-Unlike a codicil, a memorandum typically does not have to be signed or witnessed, but you must refer to it in your will with a statement like, "I leave my personal property to my four children according to the memorandum attached to this will."
-You can't later add a memorandum to make changes if your will doesn't mention one.
+Unlike a codicil, a memorandum typically does not have to be signed or witnessed.
+However, you must refer to it in your will with a statement like, "I leave my personal property to my four children according to the memorandum attached to this will."
+Again, you can't later add a memorandum at a later date to make changes if your will doesn't initially mention one.

 Write a New Will

-The critical part is making absolutely sure that your previous will is not honored after your death -- you want your changes to prevail.
-Specifically, state in your new will that you're revoking all previous wills, and list them all by date if you've made more than one over the years.
-Now get rid of the others.
+The critical part is making sure that your previous will is not honored after your death—you want your changes to be prevailing.
+You should specifically state in your new will that you're revoking all previous wills.
+List all previous wills by date if you've made more than one over the years.
+Now, get rid of the other, inaccurate wills.

 Exactly how you should go about this depends on state law, so this is another reason you might want to consult with an attorney.